pw374/pw374.github.io/blog.main.md

 Thus, adding an input or output format requires only adding a reader or writer.

 Come on,  most tools are using regular  expressions substitutions?!
-I can only imagine the nightmare -- no wait, I actually cannot -- that it must be to implement and debug such an implementation.
+I can only imagine the nightmare that  it must be to implement and debug such an implementation  -- no wait, I can't because  I just don't want to imagine such a nightmare.

 I used functions and function calls, a lot of them are tail recursive, not  all of  them but  then it  means  I don't  need them  to be  tail